-The measures described below are non-discretionary, and must be undertaken by FHWA so that they become binding conditions for the exemption in section 7(0)(2) to apply.
+The measures described below are non-discretionary, and must be undertaken by FHWA so that they become binding conditions for the exemption in section 7(o)(2) to apply.
 FHWA has a continuing duty to regulate the activity covered by this Incidental Take Statement.
-If FHWA (1) fails to assume and implement the terms and conditions or (2) fails to require the project sponsor or their contractors to adhere to the terms and conditions of the Incidental Take Statement through enforceable terms that are added to grants, permits and/or contracts as appropriate, the protective coverage of section 7(0)(2) may lapse.
+If FHWA (1) fails to assume and implement the terms and conditions or (2) fails to require the project sponsor or their contractors to adhere to the terms and conditions of the Incidental Take Statement through enforceable terms that are added to grants, permits and/or contracts as appropriate, the protective coverage of section 7(o)(2) may lapse.
 In order to monitor the impact of incidental take, FHWA or the project sponsor must report the progress of the action and its impact on the species to the NMFS as specified in the Incidental Take Statement [50 CFR §402.14(i)(3)] (See U.S. Fish and Wildlife Service and National Marine Fisheries Service's Joint Endangered Species Act Section 7 Consultation Handbook (1998) at 4-49).

 This ITS exempts take for activities that have not yet occurred as of the date of the Biological Opinion.
-This Biological Opinion is a result of the reinitiation of a consultation that concluded with the issuance of an Opinion on September 24, 2014.
-Our previous Opinions on the effects of the Tappan Zee replacement project have exempted take resulting from dredging (none was observed) and pile driving.
+This Biological Opinion is a result of the reinitiation of a consultation that concluded with the issuance of an Opinion on June 12, 2016.
+Our previous Opinions on the effects of the Tappan Zee replacement project have exempted take resulting from dredging (none was observed), pile driving and vessel strikes.
 Those Opinions included ITSs exempting the take of shortnose sturgeon and five DPSs of Atlantic sturgeon.
-Pile driving completed to date has likely resulted in the injury of eight shortnose sturgeon and eight Atlantic sturgeon.
+Pile driving completed to date has likely resulted in the injury of nine shortnose sturgeon and nine Atlantic sturgeon.
+Two dead shortnose sturgeon with injuries consistent with vessel strike were observed in the vessel impact area in 2016; we assume those two sturgeon were killed by project vessels.
 This past take of those sturgeon was exempted by the ITS accompanying the previous Opinions.

-11.1 Amount or Extent of Take
+12.1 Amount or Extent of Take

-Remaining pile driving to be carried out for construction of the new bridge is expected to result in the injury of six or fewer shortnose sturgeon and six or fewer Atlantic sturgeon (five New York Bight DPS and one Chesapeake Bay DPS or one Gulf of Maine DPS).
+Remaining pile driving to be carried out for construction of the new bridge is expected to result in the injury of three or fewer shortnose sturgeon and three or fewer Atlantic sturgeon (two New York Bight DPS and one Chesapeake Bay DPS or one Gulf of Maine DPS).
 All of these fish are expected to suffer minor injuries and no serious injury or mortality is anticipated.
 As explained in the "Effects of the Action" section of the Opinion, none of these sturgeon are expected to die, immediately or later, as a result of exposure to increased underwater noise levels resulting from pile driving.
 All injuries are anticipated to be minor and any injured individuals are expected to make a full recovery with no impact to future survival or fitness.

-We expect that up to six sturgeon (combination of shortnose and Atlantic sturgeon; New York Bight DPS and no more than one from Chesapeake Bay DPS or Gulf of Maine DPS) will be struck and killed by a project vessel over the remaining years of the project (2016 to 2018).
+We expect that up to six sturgeon (combination of shortnose and Atlantic sturgeon; New York Bight DPS and no more than one from Chesapeake Bay DPS or Gulf of Maine DPS) will be struck and killed by a project vessel over the remaining years of the project (2017 to 2019).
+We expect five of these sturgeon to be killed in the vessel impact area (two in 2017, two in 2018 and one in 2019), and one to be killed by a disposal vessel operating in the Hudson River either upstream or downstream of the vessel impact area.
+As explained in section 4, we do not anticipate the take of any ESA listed whales or sea turtles.